Learn How to Flutter Kick in the Freestyle Stroke

 - Push of the wall in a streamlined position: Your arms are extended forward and your hands are on top of each other.
 Your head is aligned with your torso.
 Try to become balanced, as you practiced in the previous exercises, and try to glide as far as possible.

 - Repeat the previous exercise, pushing off the wall and gliding in a streamlined balanced position.
 Start to flutter kick while gliding to maintain momentum.
 Continue to kick and maintain balance until you need to breathe, then stop.

 - Grab a kickboard and hold it in front of you with your arms extended.
 Assume the same horizontal position as before and use the kick for propulsion.
 Keep your head above water.
 Do short repeats.

 - Repeat the previous exercise but now keep your head in line with the body and the face down.
 Raise your head to inhale, then drop your face in the water and exhale slowly while kicking.
 This exercise is easier for your legs because you are balanced, but harder on your lungs because breathing is restrained.

 - You can use a swimmer's snorkel to make breathing easier while practicing.

 - The power in the kick comes from your hips, not from your knees.
 Your knees should only bend slightly during the downbeat.
 Think flutter kick, not bicycle kick!

 - If you have stiff ankles, it could be difficult for you to point your feet.
 If so, using swimming fins regularly can improve the flexibility of your ankles.
-My preference goes to short fins like Speedo Biofuse because the kicking movements are more natural than with longer fins.
+My preference goes to short fins like Speedo Biofuse because the kicking movements are more natural than when using longer fins.